10 Tips to Help Prevent Dust Explosions

 - REGULARLY INSPECT FOR DUST BUILDUP.
 How much dust is too much?
 OSHA inspectors look for accumulations of 1/32 of an inch, about the thickness of a standard paper clip.
-An immediate cleaning is warranted when a layer of that thickness covers a surface area equal to 5% of the floor area (include dust on all surfaces beams, joists, ducts, etc. when determining the dust coverage area).
+Immediate cleaning is warranted when a layer of that thickness covers a surface area equal to 5% of the floor area (include dust on all surfaces beams, joists, ducts, etc. when determining the dust coverage area).
 Besides keeping dust in check, regular cleaning rounds can reveal an increase in dust particle buildup, possibly alerting you to equipment maintenance needs.

 - CLEAN AT REGULAR INTERVALS.
 OSHA strongly recommends a written plan, with cleaning frequencies established for all horizontal surfaces.
 Take into account that work cycle dust should be removed concurrently with operations and not allowed to accumulate.
 Take care to minimize dust dispersion during housekeeping.

 - MOVE DUST COLLECTORS OUTSIDE.
 According to OSHA, dust collectors with a volume greater than 8 cubic feet should be located outside of buildings, to limit the risk of further dust displacement.

 - ENSURE ELECTRICAL WIRING AND EQUIPMENT ARE APPROVED FOR USE IN YOUR DUST-HAZARD CONDITIONS.
 According to OSHA, "The use of proper electrical equipment in hazardous locations is crucial to eliminating a common ignition source.
 See OSHA 29 CFR 1910.399 to determine your level of hazard.

 USE ONLY VACUUM CLEANERS APPROVED FOR DUST COLLECTION IN YOUR HAZARD CONDITIONS.
-Essential in hazardous dust environments, vacuums approved for Class II conditions don't produce sparks.
+Essential in hazardous dust environments, explosion proof vacuums approved for Class II conditions don't produce sparks.